matrix-org/synapse/docs/usage/configuration/user_authentication/refresh_tokens.md

   Beware that making it too short will inconvenience clients that do not connect very often, including mobile clients and clients of infrequent users.

-**Note:** All these options only apply to newly-created tokens (i.e. tokens obtained from logging in or from refreshing), so won't apply retroactively.
+**Note:** All four options above only apply when tokens are created (by logging in or refreshing).
+Changes to these settings do not apply retroactively.

 ### Using refresh token expiry to log out inactive sessions